77Rev/77Rev/README.md

 ### 🔰 Miscellaneous
 - 😄 Pronouns: he/him
+- ✒️ I have a STEM focused Discord server.
 - 💻 Currently I use Arch Linux, and I am also familiar with Alpine Linux and Debian based distros.
 - 📜 My plan for the near future is to create a TikTok channel and post Physics, Maths and Linux related content.
 - 💬 You can ask me about Physics, Maths or Linux.